Kim And Kanye’s ‘Life And Death Moment’ Has Made Them Homebodies — KimYe Focused On Life, Less Bling And Drama

 People close to Kim and Kanye said this was the turning point in their lives.
 The couple took a close look at their lives and realized they had to do some housecleaning in their marriage and how they put themselves out there with reckless abandon.

 The source added that KimYe is focused on raising their children and being responsible parents.
-Having experienced the traumatic events so close together was a wakeup call.
+Having experienced the traumatic events, so close together was a wake-up call.

 One strong sign that Kim and Kanye are committed to their marriage, despite divorce rumors: the insider said they are both getting back to PDA.